TauGuide/tau-guide-documents/docs/Tutorials/step-by-step-guide-how-to-buy-agoras.md

 ---
 title: How to Buy Agoras
-description: Step by step instructions on how to buy Agoras.
+description: Agoras: How to Buy
 disableTableOfContents: false
 ---